Skip to main content

 10 mentions Positive Neutral Negative

 Players generally find the grinding aspect of the game to be tedious, particularly when pursuing achievements like sending 10,000 dinosaurs home, which requires repetitive gameplay and can detract from overall enjoyment.
-While some appreciate the fun elements of the game, the limited content and the necessity of grinding for achievements can lead to frustration and diminish replayability.
-Overall, the grinding is seen as a significant drawback, especially for completionists.
+While some appreciate the fun elements of the game, the limited content and lack of meaningful rewards for grinding lead to frustration, especially during the final hours of play.
+Overall, the grinding can feel excessive and may diminish replayability once achievements are completed.

 • “And with 60 levels, the game doesn't have much content; the last few hours of my playtime are spent grinding for the last achievement.”